jlmelville/smallvis/docs/pacmap.md

-The Truncated SVD used in scikit-learn seems to use the same method by [Halko and co-workers](https://arxiv.org/abs/0909.4061) as used in [irlba](https://cran.r-project.org/package=irlba)'s `svdr` function and cited by the [rsvd](https://cran.r-project.org/package=rsvd) (see also the [github](https://github.com/erichson/rSVD) and
+The Truncated SVD used in scikit-learn seems to use the same method by [Halko and co-workers](https://arxiv.org/abs/0909.4061) as used in [irlba](https://cran.r-project.org/package=irlba)'s `svdr` function and cited by the [rsvd package](https://cran.r-project.org/package=rsvd) (see also the [github](https://github.com/erichson/rSVD) and
 [JSS publication](https://arxiv.org/abs/1608.02148)), but the scikit-learn version is noticeably faster than either (even after installing OpenBLAS for faster linear algebra routines on Linux).
-Results for the later dimensions are not the same so there may be an accuracy/speed trade off to be investigated on the R side.
+Results for the later dimensions are not the same between TruncatedSVD in Python and irlba, rsvd or even the unrelated [bigstatsr](https://cran.r-project.org/package=bigstatsr) package so there may be an accuracy/speed trade off to be investigated on the R side.

 ## Nearest Neighbors